RhetTbull/osxphotos/README.md

 Returns a dictionary representation of all photo info.

 #### `export()`
-`export(dest, filename=None, edited=False, live_photo=False, export_as_hardlink=False, overwrite=False, increment=True, sidecar_json=False, sidecar_exiftool=False, sidecar_xmp=False, use_photos_export=False, timeout=120, exiftool=False, use_albums_as_keywords=False, use_persons_as_keywords=False)`
+`export(dest, filename=None, edited=False, live_photo=False, export_as_hardlink=False, overwrite=False, increment=True, sidecar_json=False, sidecar_exiftool=False, sidecar_xmp=False, download_missing=False, use_photos_export=False, use_photokit=True, timeout=120, exiftool=False, use_albums_as_keywords=False, use_persons_as_keywords=False)`

 Export photo from the Photos library to another destination on disk.
 - dest: must be valid destination path as str (or exception raised).
 - filename (optional): name of picture as str; if not provided, will use current filename.  **NOTE**: if provided, user must ensure file extension (suffix) is correct.
 For example, if photo is .CR2 file, edited image may be .jpeg.
 If you provide an extension different than what the actual file is, export will print a warning but will happily export the photo using the incorrect file extension.  e.g. to get the extension of the edited photo, look at [PhotoInfo.path_edited](#path_edited).
-- edited: boolean; if True (default=False), will export the edited version of the photo (or raise exception if no edited version)
+- edited: bool; if True (default=False), will export the edited version of the photo (or raise exception if no edited version)
-- export_as_hardlink: boolean; if True (default=False), will hardlink files instead of copying them
+- export_as_hardlink: bool; if True (default=False), will hardlink files instead of copying them
-- overwrite: boolean; if True (default=False), will overwrite files if they alreay exist
+- overwrite: bool; if True (default=False), will overwrite files if they alreay exist
-- live_photo: boolean; if True (default=False), will also export the associted .mov for live photos; exported live photo will be named filename.mov
+- live_photo: bool; if True (default=False), will also export the associted .mov for live photos; exported live photo will be named filename.mov
-- increment: boolean; if True (default=True), will increment file name until a non-existent name is found
+- increment: bool; if True (default=True), will increment file name until a non-existent name is found
-- sidecar_json: (boolean, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name
+- sidecar_json: (bool, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name
-- sidecar_json: (boolean, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name; resulting json file will include tag group names (e.g. `exiftool -G -j`)
+- sidecar_json: (bool, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name; resulting json file will include tag group names (e.g. `exiftool -G -j`)
-- sidecar_exiftool: (boolean, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name; resulting json file will not include tag group names (e.g. `exiftool -j`)
+- sidecar_exiftool: (bool, default = False); if True will also write a json sidecar with metadata in format readable by exiftool; sidecar filename will be dest/filename.json where filename is the stem of the photo name; resulting json file will not include tag group names (e.g. `exiftool -j`)
-- sidecar_xmp: (boolean, default = False); if True will also write a XMP sidecar with metadata; sidecar filename will be dest/filename.xmp where filename is the stem of the photo name
+- sidecar_xmp: (bool, default = False); if True will also write a XMP sidecar with metadata; sidecar filename will be dest/filename.xmp where filename is the stem of the photo name
-- use_photos_export: boolean; (default=False), if True will attempt to export photo via applescript interaction with Photos; useful for forcing download of missing photos.
-This only works if the Photos library being used is the default library (last opened by Photos) as applescript will directly interact with whichever library Photos is currently using.
+- use_photos_export: (bool, default=False); if True will attempt to export photo via AppleScript or PhotoKit interaction with Photos
+- download_missing: (bool, default=False); if True will attempt to export photo via AppleScript or PhotoKit interaction with Photos if missing
+- use_photokit: (bool, default=True); if True will attempt to export photo via photokit instead of AppleScript when used with use_photos_export or download_missing
 - timeout: (int, default=120) timeout in seconds used with use_photos_export
-- exiftool: (boolean, default = False) if True, will use [exiftool](https://exiftool.org/) to write metadata directly to the exported photo; exiftool must be installed and in the system path
+- exiftool: (bool, default = False) if True, will use [exiftool](https://exiftool.org/) to write metadata directly to the exported photo; exiftool must be installed and in the system path
-- use_albums_as_keywords: (boolean, default = False); if True, will use album names as keywords when exporting metadata with exiftool or sidecar
+- use_albums_as_keywords: (bool, default = False); if True, will use album names as keywords when exporting metadata with exiftool or sidecar
-- use_persons_as_keywords: (boolean, default = False); if True, will use person names as keywords when exporting metadata with exiftool or sidecar
+- use_persons_as_keywords: (bool, default = False); if True, will use person names as keywords when exporting metadata with exiftool or sidecar

 Returns: list of paths to exported files.
 More than one file could be exported, for example if live_photo=True, both the original image and the associated .mov file will be exported